FudanSELab/awesome-software-engineering-research/README.md

 ### Code Language
   - [Code-LMs](https://github.com/VHellendoorn/Code-LMs), include a 249GB multi-lingual code corpus used to train language model and some pretrained language model for code, e.g., GPT-2, PolyCoder.
 [Paper](https://arxiv.org/pdf/2202.13169.pdf).

+### Test Oracle Generation
+  - [Toga](https://github.com/microsoft/toga).
+This repository contains the replication artifact for TOGA: A Neural Method for Test Oracle Generation to appear in ICSE 2022.

 ### Microservice System
  - [Train Ticket：A Benchmark Microservice System](https://github.com/FudanSELab/train-ticket).
 The project is a train ticket booking system based on microservice architecture which contains 41 microservices.
 This project is maintained by the CodeWidom team of Fudan University.